wiloon/blog/content/post/archive-0/2011-08-18-debian-6-install.md

 Master Boot Record

-Some USB keys don&#8217;t boot.
+Some USB keys don't boot.
 If this is the case, it may be possible to fix them by installing a new master boot record.
 (Most keys boot OK by default; some cannot be fixed even by doing this.
 However, it helps in some cases).
 Run the command:

 #umount the usb drive